ShelbySolomonDarnell/mingru/README.md

 #### Video Classification
 Trains a video classification network using convolutional MinGRUs from scratch using UCF101 train/test splits.
-Mimicks the architecture of
+Mimicks the (first) architecture of

 > Ballas, Nicolas, Li Yao1 Chris Pal, and Aaron Courville.
 "Delving deeper into convolution networks for learning video representation."
 (2015).

-On fold 1 this achieves a validation accuracy 98% and 64% on test.
-This is quite expected given that pretraining was done on ImageNet only.
-We expect much better test results when pretraining is done on larger video action datasets.
+On fold 1 this achieves a validation top-1 accuracy 98% and 70% on test.
+This is quite expected given that pretraining was done on ImageNet and UCF101 is prone to overfit.
+One can expect better test results when pretraining is done on larger video action datasets.

-First please register the following environment variables
+First, register these environment variables

 ```shell
 # Set path to UCF dataset and annotations